Watch Memphis in ActionBook a demo

 Data is constantly in motion, and the infrastructure must process data flows immediately.
 Programmers are tasked with ensuring that software interacts with other applications 24 hours a day, 7 days a week.
-Relational databases and SQL were not designed for this purpose.
-So the future of databases is different from their present.
+Regular databases were not designed for this purpose.

-To effectively use relational databases and SQL in modern applications, it is necessary to create new language abstractions and query semantics that will work with both data in motion and data at rest.
+To effectively use regular databases and RDBMS in modern applications, it is necessary to create new language abstractions and request semantics that will work with both data in motion and data at rest.

 Databases now provide us with tables to work with data at rest.
-To work effectively with modern applications in SQL, you need to add streaming.
-What it is and how it works together with SQL will be covered in detail in the following sections.
+To work effectively with modern applications, you need to add streaming (broadcasting) capabilities to them.
+What it is and how it works together with traditional data management will be covered in detail in the following sections.

 In today’s software, data is generated in a variety of ways and comes from a variety of sources.
 This can be data from sensors, user actions on websites, data from mobile terminals and smart devices, real-time trading data from financial markets, data from various monitoring programs, and so on.
 Most often, we cannot control the order in which data enters the system and the speed of their generation.
 Now, real-time streaming data is taking up an increasing portion of the total data volume.

 Traditional data processing systems typically compute and analyze intact static data that is already stored in databases.
-This processing method is not suitable for constantly generated, infinite, and dynamic data streams.
+This processing method is not suitable for constantly generated, infinite, and dynamic data streams (flows).
 In addition, traditional batch processing methods usually have a relatively long time interval between data generation and processing.
-In today's world, to be competitive, you must make business decisions quickly and accurately.
-Therefore, the data must be processed in a shorter time, preferably even in real-time.
+In today’s world, to be competitive, you must make business decisions quickly and accurately.
+Therefore, the data must be processed in a shorter time, preferably even instantaneously.

 For this reason, real-time streaming data processing techniques are beginning to replace batch processing and occupy a central place in the stack of modern data analysis technologies.
-Unlike queries and analysis of static data, streaming can naturally simulate data flows and update computational results in real-time as new data becomes available.
+Unlike queries and analysis of static data, streaming can naturally simulate data flows and update computational results instantaneously as recent data becomes available.
 This allows companies to stay active and stay ahead of the curve in a highly competitive marketplace.

-Relational databases store data before it is available for query.
+Structured databases store data before it is available for requests.
 By the time the request is made, the data is outdated.
 Real-time data analysis requires data streaming.
-This raises the need for an SQL stream extension that supports stream processing.
-The requirements of today's business determine the future of SQL.
+This raises the need for a stream RDBMS extension that supports the processing of flows.
+The requirements of today’s business determine the future of streaming data processing.

-Streaming SQL is a query language that extends standard SQL with the ability to process streams of data in real time.
+Instantaneous CQL (Continuous Query Language) is an RDBMS that extends standard SQL with the ability to process streams of data instantaneously.
 It differs from old SQL in that it constantly receives data streams.
 It adds the ability to manipulate streams, which are infinite sequences of tuples, not all of which are available simultaneously.
-Thread queries are continuous, run for long periods, and return incremental results.
+Stream requests are continuous, run for long periods, and return incremental results.

-Using streaming systems, organizations can enter huge amounts of data into event tables from files, databases, and various other sources.
+Utilizing streaming systems, organizations can enter huge amounts of data into event tables from files, databases, and various other sources.
 You can write SQL-like queries to stream data without having to write any code.
-Streaming SQL makes it easy for organizations to capture, process, and deliver real-time data across multiple environments — whether they're in the cloud or on-premises.
+Instantaneous CQL makes it easy for organizations to capture, process, and deliver real-time data across multiple environments — whether they’re in the cloud or on-premises.

-It is worth noting that Streaming SQL is better suited for working with small subsets of data, where you need to get fast results and immediately determine the value of new data that is being created.
+It is worth noting that instantaneous CQL is better suited for working with small subsets of data, where you need to get fast results and immediately determine the value of new data that is being created.
 It should not be used when dealing with massive databases.

-To get the most out of the data that is constantly coming into the system, Streaming SQL allows you to transform, filter, merge and enrich the data.
+To get the most out of the data that is constantly coming into the system, instantaneous CQL allows you to transform, filter, merge, and enrich data.

 There are several key differences between using SQL in streams and databases.